jkarstin/GitGhost/README.md

 #### Auxiliary (optional)
 - `python` *\*highly-recommended\** - Python 3 is the primary version GitGhost supports.
 Download link at [python.org][3]!
+    + *Psssssst... future plans for this tool aim to have the core scripting done in Python 3, so definitely get python if you plan to use this for future updates ;)*
 - `VSCode` - VSCode extensions and integrated support for many other tools makes it a good companion!
 Grab a copy from [code.visualstudio.com][4]!

 [1]: <https://git-scm.com/downloads> "Git downloads"